cpouchon/ORTHOSKIM/README.md

 OrthoSkim is a pipeline providing different tools to capture targeted genes from whole genome shotgun sequencing libraries for nuclear, chloroplastic, ribosomal and mitochondrial compartments.

-This software was developed under the PhyloAlps (https://www.france-genomique.org/projet/phyloalps/) project.
+This software was developed under the PhyloAlps project (https://www.france-genomique.org/projet/phyloalps/).

 ### 1 .
 Installation